-DITRDCA has developed a draft Noise Insulation and Property Acquisition Policy (NIPA) in relation to aircraft overflight noise for buildings outside the Airport Site and regarding the 24-hour, 7 days a week operation.
-This draft policy is based on the aircraft noise results from this assessment and provides the local community and other important stakeholders with the chance to be consulted and fully informed of the final expected impacts before the airport commences operations.
+DITRDCA has developed a Noise Insulation and Property Acquisition Policy (NIPA) in relation to aircraft overflight noise for buildings outside the Airport Site and regarding the 24-hour, 7 days a week operation.
+This policy is based on the aircraft noise results from this assessment and provides the local community and other important stakeholders with the chance to be consulted and fully informed of the final expected impacts before WSI commences operations.